Georgia Home Energy Rebates Hero

 • Savings for Everyone: Achieve at least a 20% energy reduction and qualify for rebates—even if your income exceeds area median income thresholds.

 • Stack & Save Even More: You may qualify for both HER and HEAR if you’re considering extensive work such as insulation, air sealing, electrical upgrades, or a new water heater.
-You can even combine rebates with the IRA 25C tax credit and Georgia Power rebates for total savings exceeding $30,000.
+You can even combine rebates with the IRA 25C tax credit, Georgia Power rebates and Carrier Cool Cash rebates for total savings exceeding $30,000.

 whole company